 All we can say to a Further Consideration is Dude you’re in a good spot don’t despair!!!!!
 And, we’ll refer you back up to the list of steps you could consider taking right now, just like the rejected not-gonna-be-a-HBSers might do.

 That’s because it’s smart to keep working on apps until you’re actually admitted — which is advice even for those who’ve been invited to interview should heed!
-Making it to the next stage is obviously majorly important but it’s not yet an invite, and as we cautioned several weeks ago, this process is likely to be drawn-out and lengthy for a lot of BSers this season.
+Making it to the next stage is obviously majorly important but it’s not yet an invite, and as we cautioned last year at this time, this process is likely to be drawn-out and lengthy for a lot of BSers again this season.

 For anyone who feels like, dang it, maybe I coulda done things differently, and is worried that the rest of their apps may actually be fatally flawed, and has gotten more than one rejection already…